-If you’re looking for accommodation in Laureles, you’ll find that it is much more affordable than in El Poblado.
+If you're looking for accommodation in Laureles, you'll find that it is much more affordable than in El Poblado.
 Hotel Cavalta is a great example.
-This is a 5-star hotel but you can find rooms at almost half the price of comparible hotels in El Pobaldo.
+This is a 5-star hotel but you can find rooms at almost half the price of comparable hotels in El Poblado.

-Cavalta is located close to Avenue 70 and is within walking distance from many restaurants.
-However, many guests tend to eat their meals here, since the on-site restaurant has some of the best reveiws in the city.
+Cavalta is located close to Avenue 70 and is within walking distance of many restaurants.
+However, many guests tend to eat their meals here, since the on-site restaurant has some of the best reviews in the city.

 Hotel Casa Laureles

 Hotel Casa Laureles is a popular pick for travelers looking for a 4-star option at an excellent price.
-This hotel offers spacious rooms with garden views, great wifi, a large bed, private bathroom and mini bar.
+This hotel offers spacious rooms with garden views, great wifi, a large bed, a private bathroom, and a mini bar.

 The Wandering Paisa